Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ### The reset

-Holding FS1 for one second with SW1 down returns all nine page-2 and page-3 parameters to their power-on defaults: LFO 1 rate and both depths, spray, overlap, output, LFO 2 rate and depth, bandpass, shift mix, freq shift and pitch rand.
+Holding FS1 for one second with SW1 down returns all nine page-2 and page-3 parameters to their power-on defaults: LFO 1 rate and depth, dub level, spray, overlap, output, LFO 2 rate and depth, bandpass, shift mix, freq shift and pitch rand.

+**Page 1 is not touched, so Pitch and Speed are not reset.** Their centre detents are the reset for those two: the detent lands on exactly 1.0000 in both cases.

 **Page 1 is deliberately untouched.** Resetting it would leave all six knobs uncaught and the pedal would ignore every control until each was swept.
 After a reset the affected pots